The Ketogenic Diet for Beginners

-One of the good things about this diet is it does not eliminate the majority of the best-tasting foods found on this planet, like all meats, fish, seafood, certain dairies, olive oil, butter and avocados.
-You have to avoid vegetables with starches like potatoes and white squash, but you can have your fill of broccoli, kale, cauliflower, chard, spinach, cabbage and cucumber.
+One of the good things about this diet is it does not eliminate the majority of the best-tasting foods found on this planet, like all meats, fish, seafood, certain dairies, olive oil, butter, and avocados.

-Want to know exactly what foods you can eat, then check out our detailed shopping list of must have foods.
+If you want to know the specific foods you can eat, check out our detailed shopping list of must-have foods.

 Foods to avoid

-These foods will also maximize insulin rates and blood sugar levels in the body, and it will curb fat loss even if the dieter is on a strict exercise regimen.
+Too much sugar and carbs might also spike insulin rates and blood sugar levels.
+It will curb fat loss even if the dieter is on a strict exercise regimen.

-To steer clear of these foods, control your consumption of processed foods, grains, noodles, pasta, rice, vegetable oils, milk, margarine and other high-carb, sugary food items.
+To steer clear of these foods, control your consumption of processed foods, grains, noodles, pasta, rice, vegetable oils, milk, margarine, and other high-carb, sugary items.

-Do yourself a favor, work out what foods are really good for you and that you should eat and place all your focus on them.
+Do yourself a favor, work out what foods are good for you and that you should eat, and place all your focus on them.

 Making the keto diet more effective

-To make your ketogenic regimen more effective, make sure that your carb intake is mostly from non starchy vegetables and as low as possible.
+To make your ketogenic regimen more effective, ensure that your carb intake is mainly from non-starchy vegetables and as low as possible.

 Your consumption of proteins should be adequate, but that is probably lower than you may think.

-While the ketogenic diet allows you to eat when hunger strikes, you will find that you feel hungry less often.
-If you do get hungry, you may not be eating enough fat.
+While the ketogenic diet allows you to eat when hunger strikes, you will feel hungry less often.
+If you get hungry, it might be because you need to eat more fat.

 For lunch, you can have any kind of meat paired with your choice of vegetables that are allowed on the diet.
 Eggs and cheeses are also great options.
 For dessert or snacks, you can have berries with cream or cream cheese.

-Dinner might mean a choice of meat or fish with preferred vegetables.
+Dinner might mean a choice of meat or fish with your preferred vegetables.

 Ketogenic Diet for Beginners - More Questions?